owtf/owtf/README.md

  $ python -m owtf
 ```

-You will have to fix the tools binaries directories in `~/.owtf/conf/general.cfg` first.
+In order to run the tools, install them and point the OWTF config `~/.owtf/conf/general.cfg` to the correct locations.

 Features